uw-vortex/VORTEX-handbook/03-communications.md

 * Some general writing tips:
   * Try to avoid starting sentences with leading clauses (e.g., However,...
 Given the reduced heart rate,...
 Rather than attribute the findings to X,...);
   *  Break up lengthy written sections with subheadings;
-  * Try to avoid non-specific adjectives (e.g., there was a large effect of exercise vs exercise induced a 10% increase in fitness)
+  * Try to avoid non-specific adjectives (e.g., there was a large effect of exercise vs exercise induced a 10% increase in fitness);
-  * First person writing is okay (i.e., we observed...)
+  * First person writing is okay (i.e., we observed...); and
+  * Oxford commas everywhere please!